 Is retired and wants to book travel insurance?

-Please ask the staff member to contact the Assistant Accountant – Assets and Insurance to ask for their details to be entered in the Allianz portal:
+Please ask the staff member to contact the client services team to ask for a link to the Allianz portal:

 - Email: email@example.com